-On a 38-acre tropical paradise with spectacular skyline views lies a South Florida attraction like no other.
-Welcome to Miami Seaquarium®, a place where dolphins walk on water and killer whales fly through the air.
-Where sea lions delight children of all ages and endangered sea turtles and manatees find a safe haven.
-Enjoy a world-class marine-life entertainment park with eight different marine animal shows and astonishing daily presentations.
-Miami Seaquarium® is a place of inspiration, education - and fun!
+On a 38-acre tropical paradise with spectacular skyline views, lies a South Florida attraction like no other.
+Welcome to Miami Seaquarium®, where conservation and education go hand in hand, sea lions delight children of all age, and endangered sea turtles and manatees find a safe haven.
+Enjoy a world-class marine-life entertainment park with a variety of fun things to do in Miami, South Florida.
+From eight different marine animal shows, astonishing daily presentations, and a variety of educational tidbits along the way, Miami Seaquarium® is a place of inspiration, education - and fun!

 Miami Seaquarium® is opened 365 days a year.
 Daily admission includes a fun filled day of marine-life shows and exhibits on 38 beautiful acres overlooking the Miami skyline.